loderer/jfx4matlab/doc/TestGuiLogic/TestGuiLogic.md

 You can run the testcase by instantiating and running it.

 The sources of this example are available [here](../../samples/TestGuiLogic).
-To run the example you have to check out the whole repository!
+To run the example, you have to check out the whole repository!
 The structure of the folders must not be changed!